 4 injured in Northeast Baltimore shooting

-BALTIMORE -- Four people were injured in a shooting Thursday night in Northeast Baltimore, police said.
+BALTIMORE -- Four people were injured in a shooting in Northeast Baltimore on Thursday night, police said.

-Officers responded around 11 p.m. to the 3300 block of Ramona Avenue, where they found a 22-year-old woman, a 27-year-old woman and a 27-year-old man who had been shot.
+Officers responded around 11 p.m. to the 3300 block of Ramona Avenue, which is where they found a 22-year-old woman, a 27-year-old woman and a 27-year-old man with gunshot wounds.

-A few blocks away on Shannon Drive, police found a 28-year-old man who had been shot.
+A few blocks away on Shannon Drive, police found a 28-year-old man who had been shot, too.

 All of the victims were hospitalized with non-life-threatening injuries, police said.